What Is Container Technology?

 How Containers Work

-Containers contain the components required to run an application, including application files, libraries, dependencies, and environmental variables.
-The host operating system controls each container’s access to computing resources (i.e., storage, memory, CPU) to ensure that no container consumes all the host’s resources.
+In a containerized environment, the host operating system controls each container’s access to computing resources (i.e., storage, memory, CPU) to ensure that no container consumes all the host’s resources.

 A container image file is a static, complete, executable version of a service or application.
 Different technologies use different image types.
 A Docker image comprises several layers starting with the base image that contains the necessary dependencies to execute the container’s code.
 It has static layers topped with a readable and writable layer.
 Every container has a specific, customized container layer, so the underlying image layers are reusable—developers can save and apply them to other containers.